Most dangerous cities in South America for visitors

 Most dangerous cities in South America

-Of course, each one of these South American cities has its safe areas or neighborhoods that cater to visitors, but in many cases what lies outside of these zones can be a world apart.
+Of course, each one of these South American cities has its safe areas or neighbourhoods that cater to visitors, but in many cases what lies outside these zones can be a world apart.

-When visiting South American cities it is best to know the worse of what can happen so you can take the right precautions, because from there you can start to learn the most intricate details of what you can and can’t do to stay safe.
+When visiting South American cities, it is best to know the worst of what can happen so you can take the right precautions.
+Because from there, you can start to learn the most intricate details of what you can and can’t do to stay safe.

 This guide has looked at 7 of the most dangerous cities in South America.
-We’ve included some statistics to give some context to the danger leaves.
+I’ve included some statistics to give some context to the danger leaves.